 - Is the hotel you decided to stay in too far from the airport, restaurants, or activities you have planned?

-- Have you considered your mode of transportations and their availability in the area you’ll visit?
+- Have you considered your mode of transportation and their availability in the area you’ll visit?

 Make sure you’ve made all possible adjustments to your itinerary and plan around any possible hurdle you may face on your vacation.
 It’s completely ok if you have to make several edits to your draft itinerary.
 It’s best to make changes now than to worry about unexpected hurdles while on vacation.